Juanmaria-rr/SARS_service_/README.md

 **Directories + sample_name files

 <details>
-  <summary>Click here to see the Summary of the resulting data structure from </summary>
+  <summary>Click here to see the Summary of the same data structure but including sample files</summary>

 ```ruby